Why I Became A CFR – Ash O’Malley

 Ash has been a CFR for two years and recently attended his one-hundredth incident:

 “I’ve responded to care homes, a coffee shop, car parks and a football club amongst calls to domestic addresses.

 The most notable incident was on a train.
 It stood out because it was still full of people.
 I arrived on scene the same time as the paramedic.
 We were directed by rail staff across the platform and onto the train to find a man critically ill on board.
 Fortunately there was a doctor travelling in the same carriage who was maintaining his airway.
 I assisted the paramedic by carrying and fetching equipment, preparing kit and taking down the patient’s observations as he was assessed.
 The railway staff were very prepared; they halted the trains so we could carry the patient across the lines and into the ambulance.
 I remember thinking it surreal to be working on board a train – not something they taught us in the classroom!”

 The training provided by West Midlands Ambulance Service for Community First Responders is on-going and continuous.
 Ash explained: “We receive monthly training.
-Every year we have an update of new procedures and we have to re-qualify every three years.
+Every year we attend a mandatory update where we can refresh our skills.
 Last year I was very fortunate to be invited to the control room where I listened to emergency calls coming in, and then watched the dispatchers sending vehicles out to the cases.

 “A friend of mine who is a paramedic roped me into playing a ‘live’ casualty in an exercise to simulate a large incident earlier in the year.
 I was an injured front-seat passenger of a car wedged under a 52-seater bus on a cold January evening.
 It was a good insight into how to deal with patients and the importance of communicating well with them.